It’s hard to feel neutral about nettle.

 Nettle has a square stem with simple leaves that grow opposite.
 Each leaf has a jagged edge.
 Most nettles are covered in tiny needle-like hairs, especially on the underside of the leaf and along the stem.
 However, there are some stingless nettles out there.

-To an untrained eye, nettle could be confused with members of the mint family.
+To an untrained eye, someone could confuse nettle with members of the mint family.
 Besides the sting, which is not present in mint family plants, nettle does not have strong aromatics.
 If you rub the leaf and it doesn’t sting, and it smells like mint or other strong aromatics, it’s not nettle.

 Nettles are harvested while they are still young, well before they flower.
-Most people prefer to wear gloves when harvesting nettles to avoid being repeatedly stung by the plant.
+Most people prefer to wear gloves when harvesting nettles to avoid the plant’s sting.
 When I harvest I wear gloves and use sharp scissors to cut off the tops of the plants.

 You want to leave a few leaves below your cutting so the plant can continue to grow.
 Nettles thrive with regular pruning as this encourages them to branch out and grow more densely.